gimlet-io/gimlet-website/src/docs/how-to-configure-preview-environments.md

 tags: [docs]
 ---

-# How-to configure preview environments
+# How to configure preview environments

-Branch deploys, review apps, PR deploys, preview environments..
+Branch deploys, review apps, PR deploys, preview environments.
 It's called by many names, but the functionality is ubiquitous:

 the ability to deploy a non-mainline version of the application on demand, on its own URL.

-In this guide you will learn how to set up preview environments with Gimlet's manifest file.
+In this guide, you will learn how to set up preview environments with Gimlet's manifest file.

 ## Gimlet environments recap